Chris Kraft, whose work on the ground helped NASA launch humans into space, dies | DW | 23.07.2019

 "Chris was one of the core team members that helped our nation put humans in space and on the Moon, and his legacy is immeasurable," NASA Administrator Jim Bridenstine said in a statement.

-Born Christopher Columbus Kraft on February 28, 1924, the trained engineer joined the NASA Space Task Group in 1958 as the first flight director.
+Born Christopher Columbus Kraft on February 28, 1924, the US engineer joined the NASA Space Task Group in 1958 as the first flight director.

 In that role, he invented the mission planning and control processes required for crewed space missions, including space-to-ground communications, space tracking and crew recovery.